FalconCpu/falcon/README.md

 So FPL is a biasically the semantics of 'C', with the syntax of Kotlin, and the significant whitespace of Python (although with optional 'end' commands).
 More details on the language itself in the readme file for the compiler.

-The compiler itself is written in C, and runs multiple passes
+The compiler itself is written in C#, and runs multiple passes
 * Interleaved lexing/parsing to build an Abstract syntax tree, using a recursive descent parser
 * Three pass semantic checks, (to allow for forward references)
    * Identify user defined types